gurukulams/gurukulam/site/content/books/tn-stateboard/12-biology/botany/plant_ecology/ecosystem/functions-of-ecosystem.md

 It is a type of sedimentary cycle.
 Already we know that phosphorus is found in the biomolecules like DNA, RNA, ATP, NADP and phospholipid molecules of living organisms.
 Phosphorus is not abundant in the biosphere, whereas a bulk quantity of phosphorus is present in rock deposits, marine sediments and guano.

-{{< figure "images/books/12-biology/botany/eco-system/7.13:diagrammatic-sketch-showing-phosphorous-cycle.png" "w-25 float-left">}}
+{{< figure "images/books/12-biology/botany/eco-system/7.13:diagrammatic-sketch-showing-phosphorous-cycle.png" "w-25 float-start">}}

 Figure 7.13: Diagrammatic sketch showing Phosphorous cycle